 “Not too much food” was how Waugh described his ideal event, and almost a century later that remains a common theme of cocktail parties.
 If you’re sending invitations, make it clear that a full dinner will not be served, and instead offer a few different canapés for people to try, being mindful of diverse tastes and dietary restrictions.
 The main requirement for cocktail party food is that it is small and doesn’t need cutlery – anything that can be consumed in one bite or two is a winner, as people will likely be standing with a drink in their hand.
 Arrange them on wooden boards or elegant chargers, and be sure to leave out napkins in an easily accessible place.
 There are plenty of cocktail party recipe ideas online, but, if cooking isn’t your thing, you could hire a catering company to work their culinary magic – give them the drinks menu in advance, so they can pick out flavours that complement the cocktails you’ll be serving.

 Cocktail party decorations come in many forms, from the novel to the more refined.
 It all boils down to the type of event you’re throwing and the mood you want to create.
-If you’re taking a more elegant route, we’d recommend using faux flower centrepieces to add a fresh and colourful twist to tabletops, as well as candlelight to set the tone for the evening ahead – our LED alternatives are great if you’re worried about an open flame.
+When it comes to elegant cocktail party at home ideas, we’d recommend faux flower centrepieces to add a fresh and colourful twist to tabletops, as well as candlelight to set the tone for the evening ahead – our LED alternatives are great if you’re worried about an open flame.
 Lighting is key to creating ambience, so make sure you’ve got lots of floor and table lamps to create a soft, welcoming glow.
 Fairy lights strung from the ceiling or along mantelpieces will add an extra dose of sparkle.
 Finally, nothing sets the mood better than music, so find your favourite playlist and let the songs inspire the rhythm of the night.